JoetheManHowie/NUSCAN/analysis/README.md

 ### Comparing Lyapunov CLT to DP method

 We want to compare the two methods of calculating $P[e, \varepsilon]$ to observe the time saved and approximation quality.
 To locally compare the quality of the clusters we compare the probabilities $P[e, \varepsilon]$ calculated by both algorithms.
 Since not every edge passes through these algorithms due to $\eta$ pruning and number of common neighbours, we only compare the edges that pass through the different methods.
 We can compute K-L Divergence, RMSE, and the time improvements from the .prob_nuscan and .prob_uscan files produced by running the respective algorithms.
-We can execute the follow code:
+We can execute the code [`compare_nuscan_to_uscan.py`](https://github.com/JoetheManHowie/NUSCAN/blob/main/analysis/compare_nuscan_to_uscan.py):

 `./compare_nuscan_to_uscan.py <path to .prob_uscan> <path to .prob_nuscan>`